winds1983/stdocker/README.md

 stdocker init-project --platform=symfony --name=sfproject
 ```

-### Create a project based on the original Magento code
+#### Create a project based on the Magento source code

+Please download the Magento source code from the official website first.

 ```shell
 stdocker init-magento [OPTIONS]